CAT Improve your Logical ReasoningRahul Singh

 This may seem silly, but it’s where soo many students lose unnecessary marks.
-What happens is you solve a question, get an answer, and spot it in the options and quickly mark it.
+What happens is you solve a question, get an answer, spot it in the options and quickly mark it.
 You do not stop to read what the other options are, which might be more accurate than what you have solved.
-The options are designed in a way where they include answers/figures that students usually get wrong.
+The options are designed in a way where that includes answers/figures that students usually get wrong.
 So, don’t fall into that trap!
 Read the options carefully and choose wisely.

 Identify weak points and skip those during the CAT test day:

 As you proceed in your CAT preparation, focus on improving your performance.
 But as test day approaches, start identifying which question types you’re still consistently finding difficult, and consider skipping those.
 You don’t have to waste time on it, optimize your time, and attempt those that you can easily be cracked by you.